wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_getnettotals.md

 ---
-title: dgb:getnettotals \[POST\] {disallowed}
+title: dgb:getnettotals  {disallowed} - DigiByte
-description: Returns information about network traffic, including bytes in, bytesout, and current time.
+description: Example code for the dgb:getnettotals  {disallowed} json-rpc method. Сomplete guide on how to use dgb:getnettotals  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters